ScootKit/CustomDCBot/README.md

 * create as few commands as possible (we have a limit to 100 commands in total), so please try to use [Sub-Commands](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups) wherever possible (eg: instead of having /ban, /kick, /mute etc, have a /moderate command with sub-commands)
-* Use the newest features of the discord api and discord.js (buttons, selects, etc) if possible
+* Use the newest features of the discord api and discord.js (buttons, selects, etc) if possible and useful
 * process only needed user information and data
 * follow our [terms of service](https://sc-net.work/tos), [Discord's Terms of Service](https://discord.com/tos) and the [Discord Developer Terms of Service](https://discord.com/developers/docs/legal).
 A module should not allow users